amoodie/shoreline_extract/README.md

 These files make up the application, and should be run sequentially.
 The `build_shorelineset.m` file processes the raw data into a collection of data files that contain xy coordinates of the shoreline.
 Then, `explore_shorelineset.m` manipulates the extracted shorelines to determine usable data from the shoreline trajectories.
+After running these scripts, the `output` folder will be populated with the shoreline location and processed data.

 The data used in developing the script are provided as part of this repository, but you can also obtain them (or others) for yourself from the Level 1 Landsat data at the [USGS Earth Explorer website](https://earthexplorer.usgs.gov/).
 There were four scenes used to make the images and plots in this readme: